vishwas-vs/basic-component-app/DOCKER_README.md

-# Docker Setup for Basic Component App
+# 🔐 Secure Docker Setup for Basic Component App

-This document explains how to build and run the dockerized version of the Basic Component App.
+This document explains how to securely build and run the dockerized version of the Basic Component App with proper secrets management.

+## 🔒 Security Features

+- ✅ **No hardcoded tokens** in committed files
+- ✅ **Environment-based secrets** management
+- ✅ **Build-time token injection** only
+- ✅ **Clean final image** without exposed credentials

 ## Prerequisites